tansawit/tansawit.me/content/likes.md

 - [Biscuit](https://eatbiscuit.com/) - Helps (slightly) improve the incurable Chrome tab situation.
 Messenger, Slack, Telegram, Discord and other web apps all in one place.

 Here's the [full list](https://github.com/tansawit/my-mac-setup) of the apps I use for those interested.

-## Quotes

-Some of the quotes that I love.
-Gathered from books, talks, articles.

-### Happiness

-Most of these came from [Darius Forous](https://dariusforoux.com/).
-I found him on [Medium](https://medium.com/@dariusforoux) but recently found the articles on [his website](https://dariusforoux.com/blog/).
-Needless to say, both are incredible.

-- "The problem with pursuing happiness is that we’re constantly moving the goalposts for how we expect to feel."
-- "If you live below your potential, give up, and never reach for anything better, you will always be miserable."
-- "But time moves in one direction, and unhappy moments pass."
-- "So instead of chasing happiness, commit to making your world better, more whole."
-- "The problem with pursuing happiness is that we’re constantly moving the goalposts for how we expect to feel."
-- "I believe that happiness is merely a byproduct of usefulness."

-### Tech

-- "Technology is an absolute necessity to advance human imagination." - Will Smith in [ interview with MKBHD ](https://www.youtube.com/watch?v=O6NiridP0Oo)